-Canada geese removed from Kings Grant neighborhood
+Canada geese removed from Virginia Beach neighborhood

-VIRGINIA BEACH, Va. – The waters in Kings Grant are usually filled with Canada geese, but now it’s empty and some neighbors are upset about it.
+VIRGINIA BEACH, Va. - Water areas in Kings Grant are usually filled with federally protected Canada geese, but now they are empty and some neighbors are upset about it.

 The geese can be seen grazing in yards, walking across the street and up on personal property.